muhib116/calendar-project/task.md

 3. Add our confirm modal in  T-Application's approved and decline button
 4. In frontend make contact page dynamic (controller, model, and migration created), use php strip_tag function to avoid the html tag
 5. In admin dashboard here is a menu called "Contact info", show the list of contact information submitted from frontend, if admin click on replay button change the "seen" value to 1 in DB, and make reply function in modal.
-6. and we a new page called "FAQ", we need to make this page from backend
+6. and we have a new page called "FAQ", we need to make this page from backend